macroflight/psxhacks/README.md

 Replacement for the PSX USB subsystem (for my needs at least).
 Things it can do that native PSX cannot:

-- Handle the reverse levers on the Thrustmaster Boeing Quadrant
+- Handle the reverse levers on e.g the Thrustmaster Boeing Quadrant, i.e you pull the lever to engage reverse idle and then push the throttle forward for more reverse.

-- Handle the gear lever on the Thrustmaster Boeing Yoke
+- Handle the gear lever on the Thrustmaster Boeing Yoke (which looks like two buttons UP+DOWN).

+- Handle the gear lever on the STECS Standard, which has three positions but two buttons (UP, no_button, DOWN).

+- Control PSX towing (change target heading, start, stop, toggle direction)

+- A button to switch between using an axis as tiller and aileron (i.e not the automated switch that PSX offers)

+- Custom speedbrake axis - since we never really use the range between max flight speedbrake and max ground speedbrake, we let most of the axis range handle the in-flight band giving better sensitivity.

 ### comparator.py